 Walking in Northumberland

-Crossing the county from the western border just south of the National Park to Newcastle upon Tyne in the east is Hadrian's Wall, northernmost frontier of the Roman Empire.
+Crossing the county from the western border just south of the National Park to Newcastle Upon Tyne in the east is Hadrian's Wall, northernmost frontier of the Roman Empire.
 Here the more gently undulating landscape retains the impression of space and walking the wall with nothing but the sound of the wind and the cries of the Curlew is an enjoyable experience.
-It's a fascinating one too, exploring the Roman forts and milecastles and marvelling at the scale of this civil engineering project and picturing the lives of the legionnaires who were stationed along it.
+It's a facinating one too, exploring the Roman forts and milecastles and marvelling at the scale of this civil engineering project and picturing the lives of the legionaires who were stationed along it.

 South of Hadrian's Wall the land rises once more into the North Pennines Area of Outstanding Natural Beauty.
 This is an area not to be missed, once again with remote moorland, but tempered with contrasting attractive villages such as Allendale and Blanchland near the Derwent Reservoir.
 This stunning area continues southwards into County Durham and the upper Tees.